Action. An event performed by an intentional agent; behavior at a higher level of description.

 Willpower.
 The self-regulatory capacity to turn will into action.

 Wisdom.
-Knowing which model of the world, if any, to use in a given situation.
+Knowing which model of the world, if any, to use in a given situation; life experience that has been reflected upon.

 Zen.
 The teaching that any model of the world is only a distraction from reality.

-- Usefulness is always contextual, that is, relative to a person or group (useful to X, e.g., me or humanity), a goal or purpose (useful for Y, e.g., self-preservation), and a time frame (useful from a Z-term perspective, e.g., long-term); see also Let’s Define ‘Good’ and ‘Bad’.
+- Usefulness is always contextual, that is, relative to a person or group (useful to X, e.g., me or humanity), a goal or purpose (useful for Y, e.g., self-preservation or well-being), and a time frame (useful from a Z-term perspective, e.g., long-term); see also Let’s Define ‘Good’ and ‘Bad’.

 - This definition of morality does not imply total moral relativism in the sense of excluding the possibility of an objective standard for evaluating the usefulness of certain norms; after all, beliefs may or may not be true.
 The arrogance stems from the assumption that every group of people has the exact same goals and aspirations that form the context for a utility to be evaluated in.
 Naturally, the arrogance diminishes as the size of the hypothetical group approaches humanity as a whole.
 The group size, however, also correlates negatively with the precision of the underlying value system.

-- Self-related functions are perception (what you sense), cognition (what you think), emotion (what you feel), volition (what you want), continuity of personal identity (what you memorize about yourself), bodiliness (the feeling of being in your body), agency (the feeling of acting through your body), physical situatedness (the sense of being located in space and time), sense of reality, meta-cognition (the ability to reflect on your cognition), and social embeddedness (people calling you by your name and interacting with you as a person).
+- Self-related functions are perception (what you sense), cognition (what you think), emotion (what you feel), volition (what you want), continuity of personal identity (what you memorize about yourself), bodiliness (the feeling of being in your body), agency (the feeling of acting through your body), physical situatedness (the sense of being located in space and time), sense of reality (the feeling that what I perceive is no dream or delusion), meta-cognition (the ability to reflect on your cognition), and social embeddedness (people calling you by your name and interacting with you as a person).